NHN-SIU/automatic-carnival/README.md

 ### Map Feature

-Absolutely — here's a shorter, more to-the-point version suitable for technical documentation:

----

-### Map Implementation

 The map is built with **[Leaflet](https://leafletjs.com/)**, a client-side JavaScript library for interactive maps.
 Leaflet handles map interaction (e.g., panning, zooming, placing markers), but requires an external **tilemap** source for the actual map visuals.

 This project uses **[OpenStreetMap](https://wiki.openstreetmap.org/)** as the tile provider.
 OpenStreetMap is free and open-source.
 An internet connection is required to fetch tiles, but tiles can be downloaded for offline use, it is crazy large: https://wiki.openstreetmap.org/wiki/Downloading_data